marceli-to/berghoferin.it/content/collections/rooms/en/family-suite.md

             content:
               -
                 type: text
-                text: 'a partially glazed en-suite bathroom (shielded from view), or' -
+                text: 'a free-standing bathtub (shielded from view) in the partially glazed en-suite bathroom, or' -
         type: listItem
         content: